 A Visit to Sandankyo Gorge

-The previous day when we visited the atomic bomb dome followed by the Shukkeien Garden we had covered most of the city sights in Hiroshima, hence we had originally planned to get out of the City.
+The previous day when we visited the atomic bomb dome followed by the Shukkeien Garden we had covered most of the city sights in Hiroshima, hence we had originally planned to get out of the City for the day and stretch our legs on a hike and experience local nature.

 The Hokkaido of Western Japan